Skip to Content

 Video Wills and Estate Planning

-There have been television dramas in which a decedent has left behind a videotape (in the old days, a film) in which he makes a surprising and shocking disposition of his property.
+There have been television dramas in which a decedent has left behind a videotape (in the old days, a film) in which they make a surprising and shocking disposition of their property.
 As theater, that is a good device.
-As a testamentary tool the video will is still in the futuristic category.
+As a testamentary tool, the video will is still in the futuristic category.

 Although a handful of state statutes permit videos of a “signing ceremony” as relevant evidence concerning the validity of a will, actual video wills have not gained much traction and are not likely to do so anytime soon.